The saveloy, or cocktail sausage, is a standard favorite for any occasion.

 Microwave Oven Method

-- In a microwave-safe dish, place enough water to cover the saveloys.
-Again, gently heat the water – the cooking time will vary depending on the power of your microwave oven.
+- Place enough water in a microwave-safe dish to cover the saveloys.
+Again, gently heat the water—the cooking time will vary depending on the power of your microwave oven.

 - Cook in 5-minute bursts until the sausages are steaming and warmed through.
-This will give you a nice moist sausage while keeping the sausage casing intact.
-Try adding some smoked salt to add a little bit of extra flavor to your saveloys
+This will give you a nice, moist sausage while keeping the casing intact.
+Try adding some smoked salt to add some extra flavor to your saveloys.

 Another Method Is;